JetBrains/guide/site/python/tips/navbar-find-in-path/index.md

 video: "https://youtu.be/AlFEEDMpW8c"
 ---

 You want to find a file at a path in your project tree.
 But you've turned off the Project Tool.
 You could turn it back on, find the file, then turn it back off.
 But then you'll talk yourself into leaving it visible.

 Use the Navigation Bar instead:

-- Activate the Navigation Bar with
-  `Navigate -> Jump to Navigation Bar` (`Alt-Home` Win/Linux, `Cmd-Up` macOS)
+- Activate the Navigation Bar with `Navigate -> Jump to Navigation Bar` <kbd>⌘N</kbd> (macOS) / <kbd>Alt+Insert</kbd> (Windows/Linux)

 - Use the cursor keys to get to the target directory